Try more. See more. Do more. At Explorers, you’ll stand on your own two feet, and make memories to last a lifetime.

 Explorers are a go-getting group of young people aged 14 to 18.
 Together, they make up the fourth section of the Scouts.

 Week in and week out, they gather in groups called Units to try new things, make new friends and conquer the small task of changing the world.

 Being an Explorer is all about discovering the world on your own terms and making the most of what you have, wherever and whoever you are.

-Alongside your new friends, you’ll master the skills that will make you feel stronger and happier in the long run, and try things you’d never get the chance to do at home or at school.
+Alongside your new friends, you’ll try things you’d never get the chance to do at home or at school.